 $\{TTT, THH, HTH, HHT, HTT, THT, TTH, HHH\}$ .
-Then the possible values of the random variable are x = 0, 1, 2, 3.
-Here, x = 0 corresponds to getting exactly zero tails on the three flips (i.e. the outcome HHH), x = 1 corresponds to getting exactly one tail on the three flips (i.e. the outcomes THH, HTH, HHT), x = 2 corresponds to getting exactly two tails on the three flips (i.e. the outcomes THH, HTH, HHT), x = 3 corresponds to getting exactly two tails on the three flips (i.e. the outcomes THH, HTH, HHT), and x = 3 corresponds to getting exactly three tails on the three flips (i.e. the outcome TTT).
+Then the possible values of the random variable are x=0,1,2,3.
+Here, x=0 corresponds to getting exactly zero tails on the three flips (i.e. the outcome HHH), x=1 corresponds to getting exactly one tail on the three flips (i.e. the outcomes THH, HTH, HHT), x=2 corresponds to getting exactly two tails on the three flips (i.e. the outcomes THH, HTH, HHT), and x=3 corresponds to getting exactly three tails on the three flips (i.e. the outcome TTT).

-- 1. The random variable X is described in words, and the values of x are numbers. - 2.
+- 1. The random variable X is described in words, and the values of $oldsymbol{x}$ are numbers. - 2.
 All of the outcomes in the sample space are associated with a value of x. - 3.
 Instead of the number of tails in the three flips, another way to define a random variable for this experiment is the number of heads in the three flips.